Moray East 18

 Electricity Grid

-In order to deliver the ScotWind leasing round plans are in place for a significant upgrade to the UK and Scottish grids
+To deliver the ScotWind leasing round plans are in place for a significant upgrade to the UK and Scottish grids

 The UK grid was planned and laid out in an era of coal and gas fired power stations.
 This was usually in a radial hub and spoke arrangement with central power production delivered out to the periphery.
 This was very evident in Scotland where power stations were situated in the industrial and high population density areas in the Central Belt and East Coast.
 Transmission and distribution networks then fed this power out to more rural and remote areas including the Scottish Islands.

-Today the rise of renewable power, and of offshore wind in particular, has turned this situation completely on its head.
+Today the rise of renewable power, and offshore wind in particular, has turned this situation completely on its head.
 Most of the best wind resources are on the periphery and, away from the East Coast area, mostly in areas of low population density.
-In order to service this new paradigm we need to design grid infrastrure that will bring electricity from offshore wind farms to the centres of demand in the UK.
+In order to service this new paradigm we need to design grid infrastructure that will bring electricity from offshore wind farms to the centres of demand in the UK.

-Government and industry are now working together to solve this new challenge and repurpose the UK grid infrastructure for the 21st Century.
+Government and industry are now working together to solve this new challenge and re-purpose the UK grid infrastructure for the 21st Century.
 In 2020 the Department for Business, Energy and Industrial Strategy (BEIS) launched the Offshore Transmission Network Review (OTNR).
 This has now resulted in the Holistic Network Design (HND July 22) which is aimed at adding 23GW of offshore wind to the UK system by 2030, 12.5GW of which is in Scotland.

 Scotland has been a major exporter of energy for decades.
 Not just from its oil and gas fields of the last 50 years but by also exporting power from its onshore wind and hydro power facilities during peak periods.
 Scotland's ability to export green power is about to increase exponentially over the next 10 years with almost 50GW of wind power in its project pipeline.
 The bulk of this new production, 38GW, will come from offshore wind.

-Holistic Network Design
+Holistic Network Design and beyond 2030 reports

 SITE